linode/docs/docs/guides/web-servers/supabase/create-react-app-supabase/index.md

     }
     {{< /file >}}

 - Finally, the application needs logic to determine how the shopping list displays.
-This is broken into two functions here.
-One, `renderShoppingList`, controls how each element in the list gets rendered.
-It parses the list.
+This is handled in two functions.
+The first, `renderShoppingList`, parses the list and provides HTML for each item.
 The next, `render`, is a method for React's `Component` module that handles the rendering overall.

     {{< file "src/ShoppingList.js" js >}}
     // Process a shopping and render it to HTML.